 Minimize household stress through consistent routines and enrichment activities.
 Consider feline pheromone products during disruptive periods like moves, renovations, or new pet introductions.

 Maintain clean litter boxes regularly, as dirty boxes facilitate bacterial infections.
 Proper weight management and preventive care reduce overall UTI risk by supporting immune function and overall health.
+Prioritize the comfort and health of your feline friend by maintaining a stress-free environment.

 Partner With CompanAIn for Proactive Cat Health